Smertig/banana/master/_sources/api/tg/types/location.rst.txt

    .. cpp:member:: float_t latitude

-   Latitude as defined by sender
+   Latitude as defined by the sender

    .. cpp:member:: float_t longitude

-   Longitude as defined by sender
+   Longitude as defined by the sender

    .. cpp:member:: optional_t<float_t> horizontal_accuracy